 I have been staying in touch with the NP at the Vascular Anomalies Clinic in Boston who has been an incredible source of support throughout this whole process.
 She connected us with Wash U for the testing, communicated with them for us, sent us any forms that needed completed, provided necessary documentation for our insurance denial, and has offered guidance throughout the entire process.
 If you’re going to take away anything from this, at least remember that your medical team can be a wealth of information and assistance.

 I love this simple response.
 Sometimes this is what we have to do being from such a small, rare population.
 Not much comes easy for us.
 Sometimes we don’t have resources available or our resources don’t bring us anywhere.
 This is exactly what my mom and I have been doing throughout this whole process.
 Fighting.
 We’re fighting with our insurance trying to prove I need this testing.
-We’re fighting the healthcare system (mainly the insurance system) that doesn’t always provide equal access to treatment for those with rare diseases.
+We’re fighting inequality in the healthcare system (mainly the insurance system) that doesn’t always provide equal access to treatment for those with rare diseases.
 We’re fighting by spreading awareness, keeping our local elected officials informed about what barriers the rare disease population faces, and finding support.

 Taking a side rail in this section to outline some ways you can fight.